hariharateja/soc25-CP/README.md

+week2
 This week we will be focused on sorting, search and linked lists.
 You’ll can refer here to learn different techniques for sorting.
-Some compiled questions for the same are:/n
+Some compiled questions for the same are:

 Sorting and Searching:/n